AdrianKokot/c-linux-chat/README.md

 The client listens for channel and private messages on a different process.
 That makes whole message communication asynchronous.

-Communication type is incremented by 1 to avoid collision with the general and heartbeat requests.
+Communication connectionId is incremented by 1 to avoid collision with the general and heartbeat requests.

 ##### Channel messages